eMetaboHUB/Forum-LiteraturePropagation/README.md

 - COOC: The number of co-mentions between the specie and the MeSH (from *specie.cooc*)

-- Mean: The expected probability of discussing the MeSH
+- Mean: The computed averaged probability that one article mentioning the compound would mention the disease

 ### Estimators

-- CDF: The probability that the specie discuss the MeSH less frequently than expected (compared to *MEAN*)
+- CDF: The probability that the specie discuss the MeSH less frequently than expected (the marginal probability of mentioning the disease)

 - LogOdds: The LogOdds computed from the CDF: (probability that the specie discusses the MeSH more frequently than expected) / (probability that the specie discusses the MeSH less frequently)

-- Log2FC: Fold-Change computed from the average probability that the specie discusses the MeSH, compared to the expected probability (*MEAN*)
+- Log2FC: Fold-Change computed from the average probability that the specie discusses the MeSH, compared to the expected probability

 **Warnings**:
   - When a specie **has no** available literature (COOC = 0): CDF, LogOdds, and Log2FC are computed from the **prior** distribution (the neighbouring literaure)

   - When a specie **has** annotated literature (COOC > 0): CDF, LogOdds, and Log2FC are computed from the **posterior** distribution (using neighbouring literature and observations)

-  - When a specie has **no literature in the neighbourhood** (NeighborhoodInformation = FALSE), a prior can't be built from the neighbouring literature.
+  - When a specie has **no literature in its neighbourhood** (NeighborhoodInformation = FALSE), a prior can't be built from the neighbouring literature.
 In this case, we use the *general* prior (see publication for details) and the predictions are computed from its posterior distribution.

   - When a specie has both no annotated literature and no literature in the neighbourdhood (COOC = 0 & NeighborhoodInformation = FALSE), predictions are directly derived from the *general* prior, but should be discarded.

 ### Diagnostic values

-- priorLogOdds: This indicators is computed only for species that have annotated literature (COOC > 0), as LogOdds is by default derived from the prior distribution for species without available literature.
+- priorLogOdds: This indicators is computed only for species that have annotated literature (COOC > 0).
 It corresponds to the LogOdds computed form the prior distribution (the neighbouring literature), without considering the literature of the targeted specie.

 - priorLog2FC: Same as priorLogOdds but for Log2FC